Post

 Add SDL Image Library

-The sdl2_image.lib only needs to be added to the project that is the application (Game).
+The sdl3_image.lib only needs to be added to the project that is the application (Game).
 Do not add it to the library project (Engine).
 If it is added to both, there will be a warning reported when built.

-• Right-click the Project and select Properties
+• Right-click the Game Project and select Properties.

 Project Properties

-• Additional Dependencies is located in Librarian>General or Linker>General
+• Additional Dependencies is located in Linker>Input.

-• Add sdl2_image.lib
+• Add sdl3_image.lib

 1